Throw Builder Class¶

 Minimal Outcome Rework¶

-class needs a method to compute the win amount
+The Outcome class needs a method to compute the win amount

-based on a Throw
+based on a Throw.

 In Python, it’s sensible to use optional parameters to achieve the same degree of flexibility.